-St. Jude staff members know that there are many events during treatment that patients and their families may wish to photograph or record on a cell phone or smart phone, such as an iPhone® or Android®.
-To protect the health, safety and privacy of you, your child and all St. Jude patients, please follow the hospital’s guidelines for photographing, videotaping, or audiotaping by patients and family members.
+St. Jude staff members know that there are many events during treatment that patients and their caregivers may wish to photograph, videotape, stream, or audiotape.
+Here, we will call it to “Record” or “Recording.”
+To protect the health, safety, and privacy of you, your child, staff, and all St. Jude patients, please follow the hospital’s guidelines for Recording by patients and caregivers.
 These rules are in place to ensure the best environment for patient care.
-If you have a question about one of these rules, please ask a St. Jude staff member.

-When can I take pictures and make recordings?
+When can I and when can’t I Record?

-- Patients and family members may not photograph or record any medical care being given to the patient because it may interfere with the safety and health of you or your child.
-However, we understand that there are important events during treatment that your family should be able to celebrate and share.
-So the following events may be photographed or recorded:
+- We understand that there are important events during treatment that your family should be able to celebrate and share.
+The following events may be Recorded:

 - Special patient events (such as Halloween or graduation days)

-- St. Jude staff members may not, at a patient’s or family member’s request, use any device to record medical care being given to the patient.
+- St. Jude staff members and volunteers may not, at a patient’s or family member’s request, use any device to Record medical care being given to a patient.

-- Patients and their family members are welcome to take photos and make recordings of themselves or their children while at St. Jude.
-However, you must always respect the privacy of other patients, their family members, and St. Jude staff members.
-Please do not take photos or recordings of anyone without their permission.
+- Patients and their caregivers are welcome to take photos and make recordings of themselves or their children while at St. Jude.
+However, you must always respect the privacy of other patients, their family members, St. Jude staff members, and volunteers.
+Do not take photos or recordings of anyone without their permission.

-- St. Jude staff members may ask you or your family members to delete your photos or recording or to stop the use of any device if he or she believes that it would interfere with patient care or would violate someone’s privacy.
+- St. Jude staff members may ask you or your family members to delete your Recordings or take other actions if they believe the Recordings would interfere with patient care or would violate someone’s privacy.
+Please comply with these requests.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.